Legality of corporal punishment in England and Wales

-Battery punishment by parents of their minor children is lawful by tradition and explicitly under common law by R v Hopley [1860] 2F&F 202 (the justification of lawful correction):
+In England and formerly in Wales, battery punishment by parents of their minor children is lawful by tradition and explicitly under common law by R v Hopley [1860] 2F&F 202 (the justification of lawful correction):

-By the law of England, a parent ... may for the purpose of correcting what is evil in the child inflict moderate and reasonable corporal punishment, always, however, with this condition, that it is moderate and reasonable.

 The common law of England and Wales has a general prohibition against physical contact and battery.
 The Crown Prosecution Service charging standard for offences against the person states "A battery is committed when a person intentionally and recklessly applies unlawful force to another" and defines assault as "when a person intentionally or recklessly causes another to apprehend the immediate infliction of unlawful force".

 In reference to any allegation that the battery amounted to a criminal act, Archbold Criminal Pleading Evidence and Practice states (as moderate and reasonable are bilateral synonyms of each other in the English language):

-It is a good defence to prove that the alleged battery was merely the correcting of a child by its parents, provided that the correction be moderate in the manner ...

-The UK states those with parental responsibility for a child have a duty to discipline the child in their charge.
-Parental rights and responsibilities are enshrined in international law through Article 5 of the United Nations Convention on the Rights of the Child (UNCRC), to which the UK is a signatory without reservations):
+The UK government states those with parental responsibility for a child have a duty to discipline the child in their charge.
+Parental rights and responsibilities are enshrined in international law through Article 5 of the United Nations Convention on the Rights of the Child (UNCRC), to which the UK is a signatory without reservations:

-States Parties shall respect the responsibilities, rights and duties of parents or, where applicable, the members of the extended family or community as provided for by local custom, legal guardians or other persons legally responsible for the child, to provide, in a manner consistent with the evolving capacities of the child, appropriate direction and guidance in the exercise by the child of the rights recognized in the present Convention.

 However, the state has an obligation under Article 19 of the UNCRC to protect children: